 As a method, expository preaching differs from topical preaching and textual preaching.
 To prepare a topical sermon, the preacher starts with a topic and then finds a passage in the Bible that addresses that topic.
 For example, for the chosen topic of “Laziness,” the preacher might refer to Proverbs 15:19 and 18:9 and touch on Romans 12:11 and 2 Thessalonians 3:10.
 None of the passages is studied in depth; instead, each is used to support the theme of laziness.

-In a textual sermon, the preacher uses a particular text to make a point without examining the original intent of that text.
+In a textual sermon, the preacher uses a text as a springboard for discussing a particular point.
 For example, someone could use Isaiah 66:7-13 to preach on motherhood, although motherhood is only peripheral in that text, being merely an illustration of the true theme, which is the restoration of Israel during the Millennial Kingdom.

 In both topical and textual sermons, the Bible passage is used as support material for the topic.
 In expository sermons, the Bible passage is the topic, and support materials are used to explain and clarify it.